-As most of my readers know I rarely have Guest Posts, but this article is very much in theme for my site.
+As most of my readers know I rarely have Guest Posts, but this article is very much in the theme for my site.
 Read about the author at the end of this lengthy tome.
-Also remember there is lots of info on the Registered Education Savings Plan on this page.
+Also, remember there is lots of info on the Registered Education Savings Plan on this page.

 Many parents have concerns about the cost of post-secondary education in Canada.
 They worry about how they will pay for their child to go to a university or trade school to expand their job opportunities.

 This situation leads many families to set up Registered Education Savings Plans (RESPs).
 These accounts are one of the best ways you can invest in a child’s future.
 They allow you to make contributions that the government will partially match.
 And, this money can grow, thanks to interest.

 When your child goes off to university, you can request payments from their RESP.
 These funds will help them pay for their education.

 Keep in mind that cashing out an RESP can be tricky.
 You’ll want to keep tax considerations in mind to maximize the funds your child receives.